twitchyzeebra/the-ai-cognition-protocol/learning-resources/Polished/User Guide - Getting Started With The Chatbot.md

 ## 🧠 Understanding the AI System Prompts

 This application allows you to choose from several distinct AI system prompts, each designed for a different type of analysis.
-All my old system prompts are now depreciated, Flavoured System v2 is the current default and the recommended system prompt to use.
+All my old system prompts are now depreciated, Flavoured System v5 is the current default and the recommended system prompt to use.

-*   **Flavoured System v2**
+*   **Flavoured System v5**
     *   Combines several system prompts into one using a "Flavour" system.
-It includes Dream, Syllogist, Socratic, Adversarial, Interpersonal and Efficient.
-The AI will adapt based on your input, you can also explicitly request by using >Dream etc. Anti-Flavours and null flavours can also be specificied, such as >Anti_Dream and >Non_Adversarial.
-Complex application of flavours is possible, example in the learning resource 'Dream And Anti-Dream Discuss 'I am not delusional.
-The world is broken, not my mind'.
+It includes Dream, Syllogist, Socratic, Adversarial, Interpersonal, Efficient, Apopthatic, Pattern, Reality and SlackJawedYokel.
+The AI will adapt based on your input, you can also explicitly request by using @Dream etc. Anti-Flavours and null flavours can also be specificied, such as @Anti_Dream and @Non_Adversarial.
+Complex application of flavours is possible, the AI will typically select 2 or 3 flavors, and there is a few defined multi-flavor combinations that have unique uses such as Exorcist.

 ## Legacy and fundational system prompts

 *   **Cognitive Tiers**
-    *   This focuses on analyzing a situation through distinct "Tiers of Cognition"—from raw, uninterpreted data (T1) all the way to deep, synthesized insights (T5).
+    *   This focuses on analyzing a situation through distinct "Tiers of Cognition" - from raw, uninterpreted data (T1) all the way to deep, synthesized insights (T5).
 It provides a layered breakdown of the thinking process.
 This has been used in Socratic, Adversarial and Interpersonal flavours.

 *   **Dream**
     *   A turn away from logical structure.
 Coerces the AI to release its "grip".